shapeshed/jekyll.shapeshed.com/_posts/2007-07-26-free_icon_set_quant.md

 ---
 layout: post
 title: Free icon set - Quant
-excerpt: "Icon design is something I have wanted to explore for a while.
+description: "Icon design is something I have wanted to explore for a while.
 Today I'm releasing a free black and white icon set, the first of many I hope. "
 categories: [Icons, Design]
 ---
 ## The Set